p1n00/AUTOPICKER/README.md

 A software dedicated to automaticaly select the agent of your desire in Valorant
 # GUIDE

-Before stariting to use this program check if you have installed the libraries needed for this program wich are:
+Before stariting to use this program check if you have installed the libraries needed for this program which are:
   - pyautogui
   - keyboard
   - tkinter